Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK: A discrete Mirzakhani recursion for matrix correlators

 \subsection{Spectral curve for matrix correlators}

-We begin by recalling how the genus-$g$, $n$-point functions $W_{g,n}$ of a large $\ms{N}$ Hermitian matrix model with even potential in the one-cut phase (cf.~\cref{eq:MM}) are obtained via the Eynard--Orantin topological recursion on the spectral curve determined by $V$.
-The extension to non-even potentials is straightforward and is omitted here for simplicity.
-For a comprehensive reference, see~\cite{Eyn16}.
+We begin by recalling how the genus-$g$, $n$-point differentials $\omega_{g,n}$ of a large $\ms{N}$ Hermitian matrix model in the one-cut phase (cf.~\cref{eq:MM}) are obtained via the Eynard--Orantin topological recursion on the spectral curve determined by the potential $V$.
+For a comprehensive reference, see~\cite{Eyn16,EKR15}.
+In this setting, the genus-zero resolvent satisfies the standard loop equation